sansumbrella/Pockets/src/pockets/puptent/README.md

 - ScriptComponent executes arbitrary c++ functions on Entities
 - (TODO eventually) Lua scripting support

+Model scripting after Bitsquid: http://bitsquid.blogspot.com/2011/06/lightweight-lua-bindings.html use light userdata (entity id; shared pointers for components) manage object lifetime in C++ factory creation methods for Lua/scripting language Look at how entityx does this with Python.
+In general, I don't want to create a bunch of (or really any) objects to be managed by Lua.
+(bring Lua book to NYC)

 ### (Incomplete) Physics system
 - PhysicsComponent updates the Locus based on Box2D physics simulation
 - (TODO) callbacks on collision